-Fivefold Ministry helps students attain a fundamental grounding in Biblical Studies Church Planting helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of church planting.
+Fivefold Ministry Students attain a fundamental grounding in Biblical Studies Church Planting Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of church planting.
 Church Teaching helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of teaching through church ministries.
-Evangelistic Ministry helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of an evangelist.
-Global Missions helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students for missions work through instruction in the theory and principles of effective cross-cultural ministry.
-Pastoral Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on preparing students for leadership and discipleship work in the church.
-Prophetic Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on the unique role of prophetic ministry in addressing cultural issues.
-Worship Studies helps students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of worship.
-Youth Ministry helps students attain a fundamental grounding in Biblical Studies, focusing on equipping students towards effective outreach and ministry to young people.
+Evangelistic Ministry Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of an evangelist.
+Global Missions Students attain a fundamental grounding in Biblical Studies, focusing on preparing students for mission's work through instruction in the theory and principles of effective cross-cultural ministry.
+Pastoral Ministry Students attain a fundamental grounding in Biblical Studies, focusing on preparing students for leadership and discipleship work in the church.
+Prophetic Ministry Students attain a fundamental grounding in Biblical Studies, focusing on the unique role of prophetic ministry in addressing cultural issues.
+Worship Studies Students attain a fundamental grounding in Biblical Studies, including an introduction to the theory and practice of worship.
+Youth Ministry Students attain a fundamental grounding in Biblical Studies, focusing on equipping students towards effective outreach and ministry to young people.